theodoredyer/theodoredyer.github.io/README.md

 # homepage
- Homepage for my github.io site with projects included updated as of 8/24/2020
+ Homepage for my github.io site with projects included.
+ Updated as of 8/24/2020